 However, the strong emphasis on meats may mean that a person eats too many saturated fats and, as a result, raises their cholesterol levels.
 Additionally, many paleo devotees end up deficient in vitamin D and calcium.

 Most criticisms of the paleo diet relate to the long-term effects of consuming these specific food groups over the course of a lifetime.
-Researchers note that humans ate these food groups out of necessity during the Stone Age and that although these foods may be beneficial for the digestive tract, the long-term effects on overall health are unknown.

 As with most diets, the paleo diet is not a panacea.
 The most healthful option is for a person to eat a wide variety of foods, minimize their consumption of saturated fats, and eat an appropriate number of calories for their weight, age, and activity level.